miguoliang/tomato-timer-cli/CONTRIBUTING.md

 ## Getting Started

-To contribute to the Tomato Clock CLI project, please follow these steps:
+To contribute to the Tomato Timer CLI project, please follow these steps:

 1. Fork the repository on GitHub.
 2. Clone your forked repository to your local machine.